crcdng/nft-reading-list/reading.md

 Shorin, T., Hart, S. and Lotti, L. (2021) ‘Positive Sum Worlds: Remaking Public Goods’.
 Available at: https://otherinter.net/research/positive-sum-worlds/positive-sum-worlds.

+Stalder, F. and Janša, J.F. (eds) (2022) From Commons to NFTs.
+Ljubljana: Aksioma – Institute for Contemporary Art, Ljubljana.

 Voshmgir, S. (2020) Token economy: how the Web3 reinvents the internet.
 Second edition.
 Berlin: BlockchainHub.
 Available at: https://github.com/sherminvo/TokenEconomyBook/wiki.

 Zargham, M. and Nabben, K. (2022) ‘Aligning “Decentralized Autonomous Organization” to Precedents in Cybernetics’. (to be published)